(Above: Some of the trucks I’ve rented over the years.)

 When I was younger, though, I always made sure to let people know I was leaving.
 I was The Star, and desperately wanted the attention.
 And so it was 27 years ago tonight when I signed off of KRVR in Davenport, Iowa for the final time.
 KRVR was my first full-time radio job.
 I had only started it in October, and it went sour very quickly.
 We had a program director who could best be described as unhinged.
 (My friend Jim Bartlett, who I met at KRVR, wrote a great piece about him on his blog.)
 We’ll call him “J.”, since that was what he called himself.
 Just the letter.

 The end of the road was right after Christmas.
-My car died on a very cold morning AND had a flat tire.
-Some good friends drove out to Davenport to get me, and my parents arranged for me to fly back to work the night after.
+My car died on a very cold Christmas Eve morning AND had a flat tire.
+Some good friends drove out to Davenport to get me, and my parents arranged for me to fly back to work on Christmas night in time for my show, since I did not have the night off.
 As fate would have it, my flight was a bit delayed, and I got to the station almost an hour after my show was supposed to start.
 Since the show was automated, this didn’t seem like a big deal, and in a pre-cellphone world it wasn’t exactly possible to call from the cab.
 Anyway, I got there with my luggage in tow and did the show, catching a ride home later that night.

 The next day I got a handwritten memo from J. I wish I still had it, since it was full of errors: spelling, grammar, and decency.
 Rather than ask to see me, he scrawled a note to let me know that I was “on probation.”
 We didn’t have any sort of handbook or rules of this nature at the station, so I simply took “probation” to mean “the writing was on the wall.”
 I made arrangements with my friend John, who lived in Macomb, Illinois – about an hour away – to move into their apartment.
 Plan was to get there, regroup, maybe hang out at the college station, and then look for work.